Get the conversation started now.

 - Military – There are four branches of the armed forces to consider joining.
 Each of them is tasked with different roles protecting our country.
 If you choose a military career, you’re certain to learn job skills that will help you in the workforce after you complete your service or you may choose to stay in military for your whole career.
 Based on your length of service and role, you may also qualify for grants to go to college once you complete your service.

-For an overview of all of these options, visit the above linked pages in Idaho Department of Labor’s Career Information System (CIS).
+For an overview of all of these options, visit the above linked pages from the Idaho Department of Labor.